insected/bobbae_gcp-wiki/IAM.md

 ## Recommender

-[Recommender](https://cloud.google.com/iam/docs/recommender-overview) is a service on Google Cloud that provides usage recommendations and insights for Cloud products and services.
+[Recommender](https://cloud.google.com/iam/docs/recommender-overview) is a service that provides usage recommendations and insights for Cloud products and services.